 The smart app that goes with the monitor tells you what types of air pollution you’re dealing with in each area, and collects information on your home to make pertinent recommendations.
 These recommendations are prioritized and bundled together into a comprehensive air quality plan.

 Then, (my favorite part) the professional building scientists at HomeLab will give you a personal consultation to answer your questions, guide you through each recommendation and provide additional help, including connecting you with air purifying products or local contractors, if needed.

-The HomeLab service is free for 30 days, and then just $10 a month after—which is waaaaay cheaper than buying multiple expensive testing kits or hiring a professional contractor to come in and assess your home.
+The HomeLab Healthy Home basic program starts at only $99 a year, or just $8.25 a month—which is waaaaay cheaper than buying multiple expensive testing kits or hiring a professional contractor to come in and assess your home.
 (And SFF readers get an extra discount, too!)

 In other words, given how polluted the air is in most homes, for less than the cost of two lattés at the local coffee shop, you can have peace of mind knowing the air in your home is as clean as possible.

 I particularly love the HomeLab service because it was founded by the husband of a cancer survivor specifically to help people get the airborne toxins out of their homes before they face a similar debilitating illness.

 Too many people are facing cancer and chronic illness these days, and at younger and younger ages.
 I receive emails every day from readers that say the same thing I said 7 years ago: “I’m really sick, and I have to change everything.
 I have to get all the toxins out of my life right away and I need help!”

 HomeLab Healthy Home Plus air monitoring was made specifically to help you and me do just that.

 HomeLab has been gracious enough to provide a discount just for Small Footprint Family readers.
 For the next week, you can get 25% off both their Healthy Home and Healthy Home Plus programs.
 Just use code “sff” when you sign up!